Free Early Learning for two year olds

 You can download the list of providers who offer free early learning for two year olds (PDF, 167KB).

 You’ll need to give the provider the letter or email we sent you saying you can have a free place.
-You can also use your eligibility letter in the borough of your choice - just check with the childcare provider that they are an approved free early learning provider for that borough.
+You can also use your eligibility letter in the borough of your choice - just check with the childcare provider that they are a registered free early learning provider for that borough.

 The places in Haringey which offer free early learning include: